wzha2184/SOFT3888-MIRROR/README.md

 ## To start Dashboard Phoenix server:
   * `cd Dashboard-Contex`
-  * Install dependencies with `mix deps.get`
+  * Install dependencies with `sudo mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `sudo mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Start Phoenix endpoint with `sudo mix phx.server` or inside IEx with `iex -S mix phx.server`

   Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.